mr2chowd/Devops-Assignments/01_Cloud_Formation/readme.md

 Question: Why YAML
 Why do we prefer the YAML format for CFN templates?

+> Ans: YAML CloudFormation supports all the features and functions of JSON CloudFormation.Furthermore, it
+> incorporates additional features to reduce the length of code and enhances readability.
+>
+> YAML also supports comments using the # character.
+> Since CF templates can get long and complicated, inclusion of key comments in the code can
+> make it easier to understand and benefit teams that share and collaborate in the same file
+>
 Question: Protecting Resources
 What else can you do to prevent resources in a stack from being deleted?